10 Minibeast Activities to Celebrate National Insect Week

 1. Create a Miniature Minibeast Scene

 Build your own miniature world of creepy crawlies!
-Inspire the little ones imaginations by using our In The Garden Tuff Tray Mat as your tuff spot base.
+Inspire little ones imaginations by using our In The Garden Tuff Tray Mat as your tuff spot base.
 Then add an array of mini insect figures, magnifiers and natural resources, such as moss and twigs, to bring your mystical minibeast scene to life!

 2. Build an Insect Hotel